orbit-mvi/orbit-mvi/orbit-2-core/README.md

 A [ContainerHost](src/main/java/com/babylon/orbit2/ContainerHost.kt) is not strictly required to work with an Orbit [Container](src/main/java/com/babylon/orbit2/Container.kt), but it simplifies and organises access to it.
-A Host typically defines orbit flows (chains of DSL operators to be invoked on the container) as functions that can be called by e.g. the UI.
+A Host typically defines Orbit flows (chains of DSL operators to be invoked on the container) as functions that can be called by e.g. the UI.